Updated May 2025

 GenAI and Academic Misconduct

-Expectations for GenAI use, or non-use, are to be set out clearly by instructors as these expectations serve to define academic misconduct.
+Expectations for acceptable and unacceptable use are to be set out clearly by instructors as these expectations serve to define academic misconduct.

 How the USask Academic Misconduct Regulations apply